squid-cache/squid-cache.github.io/BzrInstructions.rst

 {{{
 bzr send --mail-to=squid-dev@squid-cache.org
 }}}

+alternatively if that fails try:

+{{{
+bzr send -oYourFeatureName.merge
+}}}

+Then manually email the file '''YourFeatureName.merge''' as an attachment to squid-dev mailing list.

 It's also possible to cherrypick what to send using the -r option.
 See {{{bzr help revisionspec}}} for details

 == Commit directly to trunk ==